Overnight Steel Cut Oats

 Overnight Steel Cut Oats are a delicious make-ahead breakfast for people who love oatmeal with hearty texture.
 Spend just 5 minutes the night before mixing it together, then enjoy it straight from the fridge in the morning.
 This recipe is endlessly customizable and convenient for busy schedules!

-Making overnight oats of any sort is very little work to begin with, but it’s nice that with these heartier oats, you can have breakfast done for several days at a time.
+Making overnight oats of any sort is very little work to begin with, but it’s nice that with these heartier steel-cut oats, you can have breakfast done for several days at a time.
 No bothering with the slow cooker, stove top, hot water, or any other cooking.
 Just mix and let time do its magic!

 Tips for Best Results